matthew798/idf-rpc-server/README.md

 # HTTP RPC server for IDF
 This is a simple HTTP RPC server that works in espressif's IDF (esp8266/esp32).
-It uses the esp_http_server under the hood and provides 3 ways to interact with the server:
+It uses the esp_http_server under the hood.

 ## Methods and Structs
 ```c